turquetti/learningPython/README.md

 ## Hey you! 👋

 Thanks for stopping by!
-Here in this repo, you will follow along my journey trying to figure out how to code in Phyton!
+Here in this repo, you will follow along my journey trying to figure out how to code in Python!
 Enjoy! 🐍🐍

 ## **🐍 Here's what I learned so far**